CharlesOuverleaux/Frontend-Challenge/README.md

 # Frontend Technical Challenge

-Find full README in the registration form feature folder
+Find full README in the registration-form folder